 What Assemblies of God policies and procedures did Hillsong disagree with?
 Why is Hillsong’s vision not compatible with the Assemblies of God?
 Does Hillsong and the Assemblies of God have a cordial relationship today?
 Keep reading to learn more.

 What Did Hillsong Find Restrictive About Assemblies of God Policies?

-However, Hillsong Church leadership considered some of the denomination’s processes limiting in relation to the global vision they had for their ministry.
+However, Hillsong Church leadership considered some of the denomination’s processes limiting in relation to their global vision for their ministry.